ivotron/quiho-popper/paper/paper.md

 the repository for this article[^gh].
 We note that rather than including all the results in the paper, we instead include representative ones for each section and leave the rest on the paper repository.
-Experiments can be examined in more detail, or even re-executed, by visiting the `[source]` link next to each figure.
-That link points to a Jupyter notebook that shows the analysis and source code for that graph.
-The parent folder of the notebook (following the Popper's file organization convention) contains all the artifacts and automation scripts for the experiments.
-All results presented here can be replicated, as long as the reader has an account at Cloudlab (see repo for more details).
+The dataset associated to this study is open and can be examined in more detail on binder.
+The dataset can also be re-generated on other platforms by executing the Popper pipeline associated to this experiment.
+All results presented here are continuously validated and can be replicated easily on Cloudlab (see README on our Github repository for more details).

 ## Effectiveness of IRUPs to Capture Resource Utilization Behavior {#sec:effective-irups}